-The AIPC will also take into account aggravating factors such as past infractions by the student, failure of the student to fully comply with previous sanctions, an existing probationary sanction for the student, and the severity of the conduct that constituted the violation.
-In the presence of significant aggravating factors, the AIPC will seriously consider increasing the level of disciplinary sanction to Dismissal.
-Dismissal is a sanction that permanently separates a student from the College of Pharmacy without the opportunity to re-enroll in the future.
-If this is authorized by the AIPC and approved by the Executive Committee, a formal notification of Dismissal will be issued to the student.
+Sanctions considered by the Council may range from a warning to dismissal from the program.
+When sanctioning, the Council will take into account aggravating factors such as past infractions by the student, failure of the student to fully comply with previous sanctions, an existing probationary sanction for the student, and the severity of the conduct that constituted the violation.
+Dismissal due to an Honor System violation is a sanction that permanently separates a student from the College of Pharmacy without the opportunity to re-enroll in the future.
+Dismissal sanctions will be reviewed by the college leadership committee prior to a final decision.